Ryerson University, School of Nursing, Toronto, Ontario

 The following section represents additional data collection that was undertaken to elicit a greater understanding of faith leader perceptions.

 "My bishop said to me that he believes it is a ministry of reluctance.
-A lot of clergy do not like ministry to the elderly whether it’s in institutions or at home..."
+A lot of clergy do not like ministry to the elderly whether its in institutions or at home..."

 (Roman Catholic Priest)